zkvote/zkVote/docs/Technical Deep-Dive/cross-chain_and_aggregation.md

 ### 1.1 Purpose

 This document specifies the technical design of zkVote's cross-chain bridge and vote aggregation system.
-As decentralized organizations increasingly operate across multiple blockchain ecosystems, the need for unified governance spanning these networks becomes critical.
-The cross-chain bridge enables seamless voting operations across blockchain boundaries while maintaining the privacy guarantees and cryptographic security of the core zkVote protocol.
+As decentralized organizations increasingly operate across multiple blockchain ecosystems, the [...]

 ### 1.2 Background